-Ritu sandi before Autumn – tips and tricks
+Ritu sandi – tips and tricks to managing between seasons

 Ayurveda pays heed to the transitory time between seasons, ‘Ritu Sandi’, the point where two seasons meet.
 In essence it is a period of cleansing out any accumulations from one season before welcoming the other.

 So just before moving into the next season the aim is to clear accumulation of dosha.
-To do this, follow a gentle seasonal cleanse with a detoxifying diet, and then you can slowly follow the Vata-pacifying foods and lifestyle guidelines of early Autumn.
+To do this, follow a gentle seasonal cleanse with a detoxifying diet, and then you can slowly follow the specific season-pacifying foods and lifestyle guidelines.

 As a guideline: